 The Public Policy Program currently offers limited financial assistance to MPP students.
 For information on student loans and other sources of support, please consult the Stanford Financial Aid Office.
 Students who enter public service employment with local, state, or federal agencies, schools, or certain not-for-profit organizations may obtain forgiveness for educational loans, based on years of public service employment.
 Please visit the Graduate Resources page for more info.

 Stanford also offers the Knight-Hennessy Scholars program, designed to build a multidisciplinary community of Stanford graduate students dedicated to finding creative solutions to the world's greatest challenges.
 The program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford, including the MA and MPP in Public Policy.

 Are Teaching Assistantships available for graduate students?

-Yes, there are a limited number of TAships available for students during the second year of their degree program.
+Yes, there are a limited number of Teaching Assistant positions available for students during the second year of their degree program.
 Please contact the program for more details.

 Where can I find information about student housing?